aspose-total/Aspose.Total-Products/total/en/cpp/conversion/word-to-pptm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert WORD to PPTM or Online App" h2="Export WORD to PPTM within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting Word documents to PowerPoint presentations is a common requirement for many businesses.
+It allows users to quickly and easily create presentations from existing documents, saving time and effort.
+Additionally, PowerPoint presentations are often more visually appealing than Word documents, making them ideal for presentations and other public-facing documents.

+<h2>How Aspose.Total Helps for Word to PPTM Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate WORD to PPTM conversion while using two of it's APIs.
-Load your WORD using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPTM.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of Word documents to PowerPoint presentations.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+With these APIs, users can easily convert Word documents to HTML, then load the HTML via the PowerPoint manipulation C++ API to create a new presentation and save it as PPTM.
+This process is quick and easy, and allows users to quickly and easily create presentations from existing documents.
+Additionally, Aspose.Total for C++ is highly reliable and secure, ensuring that users can trust the results of their conversions.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}